-Note Hold music only works if (1) the line that is put on hold has been configured for hold music (See Line administration on page 59 in the chapter Software Configuration), and (2) the hold sequence above (or transfer to park orbit, or placed in queue in an ACD group) is properly entered.
+Note Hold music only works if (1) the line that is put on hold has been configured for hold music (See Line administration on page 61 in the chapter Software Configuration), and (2) the hold sequence above (or transfer to park orbit, or placed in queue in an ACD group) is properly entered.
 In particular, the HOLD button on a regular telephone will not work, since the NexPath system has no knowledge that this button was pressed.
-Only the Hold Sequence above can be used, or similar sequence from network programs such as NexDial, NexDirector, or TelOper.
+Only the Hold Sequence above can be used, or similar sequence from network programs such as NexDialTM, NexDirectorTM, or other network clients.